 Use chezmoi with Watchman

-are some limitations because Watchman runs actions in the background without a
+because Watchman runs actions in the background without a terminal.

 This server reads its environment variables when it is started, typically on the